 If you've decided to use a Bukkit-based server, you'll notice just how many plugins are available.
 The main places to find plugins are either BukkitDev or Spigot Resources.
 If you're looking for general advice on what plugins you should get, check out this top 10 list of most useful plugins for the average Minecraft server.
 If you're looking on Spigot resources, you may notice that some plugins have a price tag.
 It's worth noting that paid plugins are not necessarily better than free ones and are often worse.
 This article covers the details of why..

 Some plugins offer a selection of features, such as EssentialsX or CraftBook, while others provide a single feature.
-There are some disagreements throughout various parts of the server admin community about which you should use.
-This article goes over how to make the best choice around using large or small plugins.
+There are some disagreements throughout various parts of the server owner community about which you should use.
+This article discusses how to make the best choice around using large plugins with many features or multiple small plugins.

-Celebrimbor on the Spigot forums has created a guide on optimising Minecraft servers and provides a thorough look at many of the different configuration options that both Paper and Spigot provide.
+Celebrimbor on the Spigot forums has created a guide on optimising Minecraft servers and provides a thorough look at many of the various configuration options that both Paper and Spigot provide.
 Check out his guide here.

 If you're still having performance issues, this guide goes over how to properly use the Timings system built into Paper and Spigot to identify the source of the problem.

 Quite often, when encountering performance problems, server owners might add plugins that claim to reduce lag.
 These plugins are almost always a bad idea and generally produce more lag than they relieve.
 A recent form of plugin that's popped up is mob stacker plugins.
 You should not use these plugins, and this article explains why.

 Issues on your Minecraft server that you can't find the cause of are often frustrating.
 There are a few techniques that can help you find the reason that this guide covers.